 Compared to Costa Rica, Sri Lanka and Nepal, Canada is much more catered for babies and children.
 Whilst, for us, this is not a pre-requisite for choosing a family travel destination, I know that this will impact some people’s choices!
 There was no need to change nappies on restaurant tables, like we did in Costa Rica, there was no need to travel with baby on our laps, like we did in Sri Lanka and there was definitely no smog to contend with, like there was in Nepal!

 Canada is well catered for family travel, from accommodation options through to catering.
 Restaurants always had high chairs, there were playgrounds all over the place and most places had children’s meals.
+If you’re not sure if a place is family-friendly or not I recommend you take a look at Trip Advisor and see what other travellers had to say.

 In comparison, hubby and I preferred Costa Rica and Sri Lanka (he didn’t come along to Nepal, we travelled with grandma on this occasion).
 This is because we like to experience different cultures and we love warm weather!
 As the culture and weather in Canada was not so different from the UK, we found this to be less of an adventure for us adults.
 Baby Isla, however, loved it!